 Knowing that fact, there’s a lot we can do to help prevent neuromas from forming.
 Most people with flat feet can benefit from orthotic inserts, and while at one time, orthotics could only fit in clunky shoes, these days, you can get inserts designed to fit into your stilettos.
 If you have a pair for your heels and a pair for your sneakers, you can give yourself a lot of protection against neuromas.

 While you must see your podiatrist to correctly diagnose this condition, and while some patients may require surgery or more invasive treatments to gain lasting pain-relief, many individuals will be able to resolve the problem at home, with over-the-counter painkillers and directions from your doctor.

-Just recently, The New York Times’ Well blog highlighted one easy (and surprisingly pleasant!) at home treatment for neuromas of the feet: self massage!
+One easy (and surprisingly pleasant!) at home treatment for neuromas of the feet?
+Self massage!

 Massages are most effective at night; ideally, they would be performed after a hot bath or shower.

 When starting your massage, focus on the ball of the foot, not the toes, since that’s the true source of the problem.
 Try placing your thumbs at the top of the foot and the other fingers on the bottom of the foot, then pressing and massaging the bones in the ball of the foot, creating pressure on all sides of the bones.

 After your massage, try some stretches, grabbing the front of your foot and pulling it back towards you to open up space in the ball of the foot.

 Finally, apply ice to the ball of your foot.For many, at home treatments such as this will alleviate the pain of neuromas.
 If, however, at home treatments aren’t doing the trick, you may need to explore other options with your Houston podiatrist.